AMWA-TV/bcp-006-01/README.md

 ### What does it do?

-- It provides a template for AMWA NMOS Interface Specifcations.
+- Enables Registration, Discovery, and Connection Management of [JPEG XS](https://jpeg.org/jpegxs/) Endpoints using the AMWA IS-04 and IS-05 NMOS Specifications.

 ### Why does it matter?

-- It helps ensure consistency between NMOS Specifications.
+- It helps ensure consistency between implementations offering NMOS control for JPEG XS endpoints.
-- It helps us test our continuous integration.

 ### How does it work?

-- It contains examples of [documentation](docs/), [APIs](APIs/), [schemas](APIs/schemas/), and [examples](examples/)
-- It provides a style guide and other advice for specification authors
-  - This includes how to configure the repo for automatic linting and rendering to `specs.amwa.tv`
-- Select `AMWA-TV/nmos-template` as the template when creating the new repo.
+- It provides examples of how to use IS-04 and IS-05 in the context of JPEG XS streams - specifically JPEG XS encapsulated in RTP as described in IETF [RFC 9134](https://tools.ietf.org/html/rfc9134).

 <!-- INTRO-END -->